-Masters of Fine Arts & Design Programs near Houston
+Master of Fine Art & Design Graduate Programs in Houston

 When you think “fine arts,” you might have a very specific image in your head.
 You might envision masters such as Leonardo da Vinci laboring over classical works – sculptures and paintings.
-While these traditional art forms are included under the umbrella term of “fine arts,” that’s only scratching the surface!
-The term also encompasses a vast array of concentrations such as video game design, film, fashion, interior design, music, and performing arts among other things.
+While these traditional visual art forms are included under the umbrella term of “fine arts,” that’s only scratching the surface!

 With a myriad of concentrations offered by universities, it’s no wonder that there is a wide assortment of future career paths that artists could pursue post-graduation.
 Depending on the focus of your master’s degree program, you could pursue one of these potential careers: